Content

 Replacing a Sury package?

-This module replaces libnginx-mod-http-subs-filter from the Sury nginx repository.
-The package declares Replaces and Conflicts so apt handles the swap automatically in one transaction.
+This replaces libnginx-mod-http-subs-filter from the old Sury nginx repository.
+The package declares Replaces and Conflicts so apt handles the swap in one transaction.
+No manual cleanup needed.

 Drop-in replacement